jondot/graphene/README.md

 I might end up both with a server side (that fetches the dashboard layout dynamically) or a tool that does that offline.

-Just for reference, here is how a fully working component should look like in your Graphene dashboard description: